AO-StreetArt/Aesel/docs/pages/demo_install.rst

  ]
 })`

-A similar user should be created for CLyman in the database 'clyman'.
+A similar user should be created for CLyman in the database 'clyman', Projects in the database '_projects', and Kelona in the database '_avc'.

 Authentication Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~